hashicorp/terraform-provider-aws/website/docs/d/subnet_ids.html.markdown

 ## Attributes Reference

-* `ids` - A set of all the subnet ids found.
+* `ids` - Set of all the subnet ids found.
 This data source will fail if none are found.

 ## Timeouts